-West Hollywood Councilmember.
+Councilmember.
 Chief of Staff at Alliance for a Better Community.
 Former VP of Planned Parenthood Los Angeles.
-John Erickson, has been advocating for a better world ever since he was a young boy in Ripon, Wisconsin.
-His trajectory from advocate for all to nonprofit executive and public servant began at the age of 6 when he started accompanying his grandmother Gladys to volunteer at the local food bank.
+John Erickson, represents a new kind of elected official—one who has proven to be a courageous, proactive, effective leader who will never give up a fight for what’s right.
+As a community organizer and skilled policymaker, John builds coalitions and works across the aisle to get things done.
+He has been advocating for a better world ever since he was a young boy in Ripon, Wisconsin.
+His trajectory from advocate for all to nonprofit executive, community organizer and public servant began at the age of 6 when he started accompanying his grandmother Gladys to volunteer at the local food bank.
 Still in elementary school, John started accompanying Gladys to the state capitol to lobby for veterans’ and women’s rights.

-After leaving the city, John served as a Legislative Representative for LAX—Los Angeles Airport—and then went on to work for Planned Parenthood Los Angeles.
+After leaving the city, John served as a Legislative Representative for LAX—Los Angeles Airport—and then went on to work as the VP for Planned Parenthood Los Angeles.

 As the Vice President of the California Contract Cities Association, and a member of the National League of Cities, the Clean Power Alliance, and the Santa Monica Bay Restoration Commission, John is already at the forefront of the issues most impacting the 24th Senate District.
 His grasp of how government works from top to bottom—what works and what doesn’t—will inform the kind of meaningful change he will make in Sacramento.

-As Chief of Staff for the Alliance for a Better Community, John helps advance the rights of the Latino community across Los Angeles County.
-In 2017, John became the governor’s appointee to the California Commission on the Status of Women and Girls, serves on the board of the Los Angeles Women’s March Foundation, and was a lead organizer for the historic Resist March.
-His volunteer advocacy work includes serving as a National Board member of the National Organization for Women (NOW), Former President of the ACLU of Southern California, and a volunteer at Project Angel Food, helping to feed the homebound and food insecure.
+n 2017, John became then-Governor Brown’s appointee to the California Commission on the Status of Women and Girls.
+He serves on the board of the Los Angeles Women’s March Foundation and was a lead organizer for the historic Resist March, serves on the National Board of the National Organization for Women (NOW), and is a former President of the ACLU of Southern California.
+He is a frequent volunteer at Project Angel Food, helping to feed the homebound and food insecure.

 John graduated from the University of Wisconsin Oshkosh with a B.A. in English and Women’s Studies.
 He went on to receive his Ph.D. in American Religious History from Claremont Graduate University and a Dual-Master’s Degree from Claremont Graduate University.